 Summer Research Program Application Information

 The University of Pennsylvania School of Dental Medicine offers a competitive program for current Penn Dental students to engage in a basic laboratory or clinical research project.
-Research students are required to work full time in July and August with a faculty preceptor on a mutually-agreed upon research project.
-Students are expected to write the project application with guidance from the preceptor.
-Applications for research projects are reviewed and ranked by the School of Dental Medicine Research Committee.
-Projects will be accepted for funding based on scientific merit and the availability of funds.
-The School of Dental Medicine will provide a stipend of $1,000/month for 2 months.
+Research students are required to work full time in July and August with a faculty advisor on a mutually-agreed upon research project.
+Students are expected to write the project proposal with guidance from their research advisor, using these guidelines.
+Applications for research projects are reviewed and ranked by the School of Dental Medicine Research Committee and awarded funding based on scientific merit and the availability of funds.
+The awarded students will receive $1,000/month for two months.